 To compare all credit cards with zero annual fees, just click here.

-8 very important things to remember when it comes to using your first credit card
+8 things to remember when it comes to using your first credit card

-2. Don’t inflate your lifestyle - you don’t need to proof anything to anyone
+2. Don’t inflate your lifestyle - you don’t need to prove anything to anyone

 3. Always pay your bills on time, and in full

-It’s never too early or too late to start saving for your own emergency fund.
-Although you have a credit card to save you in emergencies, you’ll still need to repay what you borrow from the bank.
-Start saving a portion of your income so that you can easily pay off any emergency credit card utilisation in future.
+It's never too early or too late to start saving for an emergency fund.
+While a credit card can assist in emergencies, you'll still need to repay borrowed funds.
+Begin saving a portion of your income to comfortably settle any future credit card utilization during unforeseen circumstances.

 7. Always check your credit card statement